 Germany’s SMEs, known as Mittelstand, are the engine of the country’s robust economy.
 They have been aggressively pursuing exports; setting up sales and service outlets abroad and even building factories overseas.
 So it’s not surprising that in the past decade Germany’s share of global exports has grown from 8.9 per cent to 9.3 per cent.

 So why are UK businesses failing to penetrate foreign markets, especially when you consider the high esteem in which British goods and services are held internationally, prized for their quality and craftsmanship?
 It often comes down to fear.
 British companies tend to overestimate the difficulties of supplying goods and services overseas, and underestimate the potential gains.

 In today’s connected and increasingly flat world, businesses need to be more reactive, responding to opportunity when and where it arises.
 The internet has brought the world closer together.
 Online business-to-business platforms, such as our own Alibaba.com, have transformed trade practices – by putting businesses in immediate contact with a world of buyers and sellers in every conceivable sector.
 At the same time, instant communication channels are making it easier than ever to manage global operations.

 The benefits of export trade are not difficult to decipher.
-A survey from the manufacturers’ organisation EEF found that firms with export operations achieve a 34% rise in productivity, stronger financial performance and are 12% more likely to remain in business.
+A survey from the manufacturers’ organisation EEF found that firms with export operations achieve a 34 per cent rise in productivity, stronger financial performance and are 12 per cent more likely to remain in business.

 In short, exporters achieve levels of growth that are simply not sustainable if you limit your horizons to the domestic market.
 And, whatever you imagine the challenges of exporting to be, experience shows that the gains are invariably greater.